jackzafira/_lua_/README.md

 ### proj
-The features and code that i test befer adding, or not, in the project
+The features and code that i test before adding, or not, in the project